shxie2020/Awesome-UGVFM/README.md

 # Awesome Vision Foundation Models Unifying Understanding and Generation
 Solving all language tasks and exploring scaling laws with LLMs are so cool. *How about building vision foundation models?* Also, we are now good at handling vision tasks seperately. *How about unifying vision understanding and generation?*
 As the long-term roadmap for building a generalist foundation model to solve all vision tasks has not yet been fully determined, we conduct the first survey to provide comprehensive summary and in-depth analysis on vision foundation models unifying both understanding and generation.
 This repository provides a curated list of related papers and resources, come take a look and let's share insights on unresolved challenges together!
-Please stay tuned and give us a 🌟 if you are interested in our project, we will update the latest advancements continuously.
+Please stay tuned and give us a 🌟 if you are interested in our project, we will update the latest advancements both on our paper and this repo continuously.

 ---